How To Write a Powerful and Effective Fundraising E-mail

 Donor segmentation primarily focuses on providing relevant content to smaller pools of donors.
 It prevents your donors from experiencing the frustrating feeling that your content and communications are irrelevant to them personally.

-While you’re at it, make sure every email subscriber is asked for permission to join your list (verified opt-in) and update your Terms of Use and Privacy Policy documents.
-Furthermore, after sending out your email newsletters or campaigns, take a look at your soft and hard bounces.
+Make sure every email subscriber gives their permission to join your list (verified opt-in) and update your Terms of Use and Privacy Policy documents.
+After sending out your email newsletters or campaigns, look at your soft and hard bounces.
 If you’re getting a lot of bounces, or if your open and click rates are low, you should re-evaluate your email list.

 2. Craft a powerful subject line